 Students with disabilities requesting accommodations should first register with the Disability Resource Center (352-392-8565, https://disability.ufl.edu/) by providing appropriate documentation.
 Once registered, students will receive an accommodation letter.
 The same letter is forwarded to the instructor by the DRC office.
-IMPORTANT: Students must contact the instructor to activate course adjustments based on the DRC letter.
 Students with disabilities should follow this procedure as early as possible in the semester.
-Students who require extra time on the exams will take the exams at the DRC.
+Students who require extra time for the exams will take the exams in the DRC.